leocorelli/AIPI540-NLP-Project/README.md

 # About

-In this project, we trained a deep-learning model (deberta-v3) and non-deep learning model (logistic regression with features from TF-IDF) to predict the number of stars a written course review.
+In this project, we trained a deep-learning model (deberta-v3) and non-deep learning model (logistic regression with features from TF-IDF) to predict the number of stars for a written course review.
 We achieved 80.79% accuracy with our deep learning model and 77.90% accuracy with our logistic regression model.